 Unit testing and code coverage are critical components of code quality (T. Jenness et al. 2018).
 Every package comes with unit tests written using the standard unittest module.
-We run the tests using pytest (H. Krekel 2017) and this comes with many advantages in that all the tests run in the same process and requiring global parameters to be well understood, tests can be run in parallel in multiple processes, plugins can be enabled to extend testing and record test coverage, and a test report can be created giving details of run times and test failures.
-Coding standards compliance with PEP8 (G. van Rossum 2013) is enforced using GitHub Actions, the ruff package, and pre-commit checks.
-A Jenkins system provides the team with continuous integration facilities that includes running longer tests with pre-cursor datasets.
+We run the tests using pytest (H. Krekel 2017) and this comes with many advantages in that all the tests run in the same process and requiring global parameters to be well understood, test can be run in parallel in multiple processes, plugins can be enabled to extend testing and record test coverage, and a test report can be created giving details of run times and test failures.
+Coding standards compliance with PEP 8 (G. van Rossum 2013) is enforced using GitHub actions and pre-commit checks.
+A Jenkins system provides the team with continuous integration facilities.